commercialhaskell/stack/doc/build_command.md

 !!! warning

     Stack creates snapshots when building immutable dependencies of projects.
-    The names of Cabal flags that have been set manually as disabled distinguish one such snapshot from another.
-However, the names of Cabal flags that have been set manually as enabled do not do so.
+    The names of Cabal flags that have been unset manually distinguish one such snapshot from another.
+However, the names of Cabal flags that have been set manually do not do so.

 ### `--[no-]force-dirty` flag